-Skanska is one of the world’s leading project development and construction groups.
-The UK operation is one of the country’s top 10 contractors.
+Skanska, established in 1887, is one of the world’s leading project development and construction groups.
+The UK operation is one of the country’s top contractors.

-Working together with customers, partners and our supply chain, we make a positive difference to society.
+Working collaboratively with customers, partners and our supply chain, we make a positive difference to society.

 By combining our skills and experience in construction and infrastructure development, we have become a UK leader in delivering projects in healthcare, education, defence, transportation and municipal services, delivered through both private and public investment.
 Specialist in-house teams provide world-class foundations and piling expertise, as well as mechanical and electrical services for buildings and infrastructure.